 In 1930, the Technical Instruction Committee was replaced by the Vocational Education Committee, and the City of Cork VEC continued through the twentieth century as owners and managers of the building.
 The Arts Council introduced a joint-purchase scheme in the late 1960´s, under which a number of mainly contemporary works were purchased by the Gallery.
 The Friends of the Crawford Art Gallery have supported acquisitions for the permanent collection over two decades.
 Private donations of works, such as the Seamus Murphy sculpture collection, will continue to form an important part of the Gallery´s acquisition strategy in the future, although such acquisitions need to be guided by this policy document.

 In 2006, a new company was established by the Minister of Arts, Sport and Tourism to manage the Gallery.
 Ownership of the building was transferred to the Office of Public Works, and the Gallery designated a National Cultural Institution.
 The School of Art had long since moved (in 1979) to a different building, and in 2007 the administrative offices of the City of Cork VEC were also transferred to new premises nearby.
-The Department of Arts Sport and Tourism now provides an annual grant in aid that enables the purchase of a small number of significant works, both of historic and contemporary art.
+The Department of Arts, Heritage and the Gaeltacht now provides an annual grant in aid that enables the purchase of a small number of significant works, both of historic and contemporary art.
 The legislation Section 1003 of the Finance Act, through providing income tax relief on works donated to the Crawford and other National Cultural Institutions, has become an important avenue for acquisitions to the permanent collection.

 The permanent collection of the Crawford Art Gallery has grown steadily in recent years.
 It is strongest in 20th century and contemporary Irish art.
 In 1990 the collection numbered some 1500 paintings sculptures, prints and other works of art.
 These works were listed in the Illustrated Summary Catalogue, published in 1992.
 Since that date, over 1000 new works have been added to the collection, which now contains over 2500 items.